danbev/learning-quantum-computing/README.md

 |Ψ> = |1>
 ```

-The reason for theta/2 (θ/2) is that we are working in radians and π is a 180
-degrees, and π2 is half way (90 degrees).
-Recall that this is a limit that is
-specified for theta.
-For Φ (phi) we have a limit of 360 degrees, 2π.

 Even though the we are dealing with complex numbers, we are still really working
 with coefficients that are scaling some basis vector: